tschmidt01/DemonEditor/README.md

 # DemonEditor

 ## Experimental version of Enigma2 channel and satellites list editor for GNU/Linux and MS Windows.
 Experimental support of Neutrino-MP or others on the same basis (BPanther, etc).
 Focused on the convenience of working in lists from the keyboard.
 The mouse is also fully supported (Drag and Drop etc)

+## Note
+This version is recommended only for users of fairly old systems or those who wish to try running this program on MS Windows.
+The functionality and performance of this version may be very different from the main version!
+**Not all features are supported and fully tested!**

 ### Keyboard shortcuts:
 **Ctrl + X, C, V, Up, Down, PageUp, PageDown, Home, End, S, T, E, L, H, Space; Insert, Delete, F2, Enter, P.**